Setting the Rates

 The Council rates properties according to the capital value.
 Quotable Value NZ Ltd (QV) provides the valuations to council.

-The annual rates are determined through the Council’s annual plan / council community plan process.
+The annual rates are determined through the Council’s annual plan / 10 Year plan process.
 Once the total rate revenue is determined, it is then apportioned out to individual properties throughout the district, based on the use of the property and its capital value.

 There are two types of rates: